-Note: If you would prefer the audio version of Investing Insights click here to listen to our podcast Episode 11: GameStop – A Financial Battle to the Death and What It Foreshadows
+ote: If you would prefer the audio version of Investing Insights click here to listen to our podcast Episode 12: Stock Valuations Are Sky High – What Comes Next?

 Investors have been surfing the epic wave of a record market recovery from the deep market bottom earlier this year.
 Since the lows in late March, the S&P 500 has generated cumulative returns of 43.38% as of the end of October!

 Not only has the S&P 500 earned back the losses, which exceeded -31% from the first quarter of 2020, but the market also achieved new record highs in August.
 The recovery rally has been a welcome relief from what most people would probably agree has thus far been a generally terrible year.